Expo 2025 Osaka: What Travellers Need to Know - Japanspecialist

 Japanese traditional festive dance event

-Expo 2025 Osaka: A Traveller’s Guide to the Future
+Expo 2025 Osaka: Designing Future Society

 When is the Expo 2025 Osaka happening?